- What is light made of?

 Once we started to make sense of all this, we had to assign light to a whole new category – neither wave nor particle but wave-particle, something which exhibits characteristics of both.
 And we eventually named the light wave-particle the photon.

 Now, in order to explain another fact about photons, I’d like to step back for a second.
 You might recall from the section on Forces that the interactions between electrically charged particles (like protons and electrons) and the force pulling magnets together are, in fact, two varieties of the same thing: the electromagnetic force.
 Now, in order for two electrons to repel each other, for example, a signal has to pass between them.
 This signal is called an electromagnetic (EM) wave.
 Its exact nature is highly abstract and difficult to explain without a lengthy discussion of field theory, but you can imagine it as a little ripple of vibrating energy.

-Well, it turns out that a photon is actually nothing more than a small ‘packet’ of electromagnetic energy, very similar to the signal sent between charged particles.2 This is a pretty strange idea, but it helps to explain a number of the things that happen at the subatomic level, which we’ll be taking about in Chapter 9.
+Well, it turns out that a photon is actually nothing more than a small ‘packet’ of electromagnetic energy, very similar to the signal sent between charged particles.[2.
+In fact, this signal is sometimes called a ‘virtual photon’, which is a somewhat inaccurate description.]
+This is a pretty strange idea, but it helps to explain a number of the things that happen at the subatomic level, which we’ll be taking about in Chapter 9.

 But wait, we were talking about light.
 And at this point it may seem that this massless, fast-moving wave-particle/electromagnetic radiation has gotten fairly distant from what we think of as light.
 But in fact, we can already begin to explain a wide variety of everyday light-related phenomena using only the basics of this description.